“Mom, Wife, Lawyer.

 Radio host, author, television host, and lawyer, Jennifer Koppelman Hutt’s self-deprecating humor, honesty and willingness to talk about everything has won her legions of loyal fans since she started hosting on SiriusXM in 2005.

-Currently, Jenny is the host of Just Jenny, a daily call-in show airing Monday through Friday from 10AM EST on SiriusXM Stars channel.
+Currently, Jenny is the host of Just Jenny, a daily call-in show airing Monday through Friday from 8pm-10pmET/5pm-7pmPT on SiriusXM Stars channel 109.
 On the show, Jennifer tackles subjects you would only think to discuss with your best friends, inviting listeners to engage an honest, humorous dialogue on a variety of topics and issues – from grieving the loss of a parent, to transforming her body and spirit through healthy eating and exercise.
+She also interviews celebrities and influencers in all aspects of life!

-She also co-hosted SiriusXM’s “Jon Hein TV show,” with Jon Hein, radio personality and creator of the popular “Jump The Shark” website.
+She also co-hosted SiriusXM’s “Jon Hein’s TV show,” with Jon Hein, radio personality and creator of the popular “Jump The Shark” website.

-Jenny appears frequently on television as a special correspondent for CBS/YAHOO’s The INSIDER and recently spent a year co hosting on HLN’s Dr. Drew on Call and .
+Jenny appears frequently on television as a special correspondent for CBS/YAHOO’s The INSIDER, CBS’ Entertainment Tonight, and recently spent a year co hosting on HLN’s Dr. Drew on Call.
 She was also seen many nights on HLN’s ShowBiz Tonight.
 Jenny has been featured on BetterTV, CNN newsroom with Brooke Baldwin and Live from the Couch on WLNY.
-She has also appeared on the TODAY Show, The Wendy Williams show, been a regular guest on Joy Behar – Say Anything!, Jane Valez-Mitchell, Entertainment Tonight, Good Day New York, WPIX and more.
+She has also appeared on the TODAY Show, CBS’ The Talk, The Wendy Williams show, Joy Behar – Say Anything!, Jane Valez-Mitchell, Good Day New York, WPIX and more.

 Jenny also has a web series called “Treadmill Talk with Jenny Hutt” Co-produced with PowerwomenTV.
 In this series Jenny interviews celebrities, tastemakers and fascinating people on a treadmill in various hot spots around NYC and beyond!
 Segments from “Treadmill Talk with Jenny Hutt” appear on PowerwomenTV.